atultw/blog/content/blog/write-questions/index.md

 **More often than not, I end up solving the issue myself and the question never gets posted.**

 Of course this is just one of many strategies, after debugging you can also write a minimum reproducible example to isolate the issue.
-I noticed something similar when proposing features on OSS projects - I throw out my idea before it gets posted.
-While writing how it could be implemented or considering the side effects I realize it's not feasible.
+I've noticed a similar effect when proposing features on OSS projects.
+Sometimes I throw out my idea before it gets posted.
+While writing how it could be implemented or considering the side effects I notice it's not feasible.
 All things you don't realize before you start typing it out!

 Hope this saves someone a few hours of googling and debugging!